wagtail-nest/wagtail-personalisation/docs/editor_guide/introduction.rst

 Introduction
 ============

-Wagxperience_ is a brand spanking new open source module for the Wagtail_ content management system developed by `Lab Digital`_.
-It allows editors and marketeers to create personalized experiences by harnessing the power of segmentation and rules.
+Wagxperience_ is an open source module developed by `Lab Digital`_ for the Wagtail_ content management system.
+It allows editors and marketeers to create personalised experiences by harnessing the power of segmentation and rules.

 .. _Wagxperience: http://wagxperience.io
 .. _Wagtail: https://wagtail.io